··6 min read

 Not "do you feel inspired?" or "did it say something smart?" but "did it help you see something you couldn't see before?"

-Ready to see what a good AI coaching session looks like?
-Here's what to expect from your first session.
+Ready to see what a good session looks like?
+Here's what to expect from your first AI coaching session.

 Share this post